 How Clear Aligners Work to Straighten Teeth

 Clear aligners straighten teeth by “hugging” the teeth when the aligners are worn.
 Aligners work best the more the tooth can be hugged!
-Often patients will note small spaces opening between their teeth during treatment.
-This is an intentional movement to aid the clear aligners to work more efficiently.
+Often, patients will note small spaces opening between their teeth during treatment.
+This is an intentional movement to aid the clear aligners in working more efficiently.
 The orthodontist may also review a process called interproximal reduction or “polishing” of the enamel between crowded teeth to help create spacing to promote better alignment.
 These areas that are polished are usually a few tenths of millimeters and when properly completed do not compromise the health of the tooth.

-So, after reviewing all this information about clear aligners as compared to braces, you have decided on using aligners for your orthodontic care!
-Congratulations!, now what is next?
-Your orthodontist along with treatment coordinator staff may discuss different clear aligners available.
-For many years there was basically one dominant manufacturer of clear aligners.
+So, after reviewing all this information about how aligners work as compared to braces, you have decided on using aligners for your orthodontic care!
+Congratulations!
+Now what’s next?
+Your orthodontist and treatment coordinator staff may discuss the different clear aligners available.
+For many years, there was basically one dominant manufacturer of clear aligners.
 With changes in patents and the increase in demand, other companies now provide clear aligner options with orthodontists.

 Some aligner materials may be more rigid and could be more uncomfortable with stronger forces to the teeth when inserted.
-Typically, these type aligners may lose a large portion of their tooth moving forces within a few days, possibly requiring more aligners to achieve the results.
-Ormco’s Spark aligner material is state of the art and patients state how comfortable the aligners feel when inserted and without heavy pressures to the teeth.
-Spark aligners are trimmed optimally near the gingival tissues and highly polished to aid in preventing any irritation that may affect your gingiva tissues or make your tongue hurt.
-In addition, while exerting less pressure to the teeth, those light pressures are adequate to complete tooth movement with optimal maintenance of the pressures until time to change to the next aligners.
+Typically, these types of aligners may lose a large portion of their tooth moving forces within a few days, possibly requiring more aligners to achieve the results.
+Ormco’s Spark Aligner material is state of the art and patients state how comfortable the aligners feel when inserted, noting that they don’t feel heavy pressures to the teeth.
+Spark Aligners are trimmed optimally near the gingival tissues and highly polished to aid in preventing any irritation that may affect your gingival tissues or make your tongue hurt.
+In addition, while exerting less pressure on the teeth, those light pressures are adequate to complete tooth movement with optimal maintenance of the pressures until it’s time to change to the next aligners.

 How Clear Are Aligners and How Long Do You Need to Wear Them?

-Some aligners are not as clear as others and patients may feel that their aligners are more noticeable to others than patients had anticipated.
-Ormco’s Spark aligners are very clear and not noticeable when worn.
-Another consideration for patients is to understand that some teeth may require small tooth colored “attachments” that allow the aligner plastic to best hug the tooth for specific movements to occur.
-These attachments have been used for most aligners for years, are well tolerated, but may sometimes be noticeable when aligners are not being worn.
+Some aligners are not as clear as others, and patients may feel that their aligners are more noticeable to others than they had anticipated.
+Ormco’s Spark Aligners are very clear and not noticeable when worn.
+Another consideration for patients is to understand that some teeth may require small tooth colored “attachments” that allow the aligner plastic to best hug the tooth to ensure that specific movements occur.
+These attachments have been used with most aligners for years and are well tolerated, but sometimes they may be noticeable when aligners are not being worn.

 Optimal wear time for patients to have their aligners on their teeth is approximately 20 to 22 hours per day.
-We emphasize that if a patient has a school project or business meeting where wearing their aligners might make them self-conscious or uncomfortable to just have the aligners out for that time and be sure to replace them after the event.
-Our experience has been that if patients find it difficult to wear for the recommended number of hours, they may need to wear each aligner for two weeks as opposed to the normal 1 week intervals.
+This time period is scientifically proven to optimize how aligners work.
+We emphasize that if a patient has a school project or business meeting where wearing their aligners might make them self-conscious or uncomfortable, to just have the aligners out for that time and be sure to replace them after the event.
+Our experience has been that if patients find their aligners difficult to wear for the recommended number of hours, they may need to wear each aligner for two weeks as opposed to the normal 1 week intervals.
 We request that aligners be removed to eat and drink liquids and of course to optimally brush and floss your teeth!
-We specifically request to never have a sugary drink with your aligners in your mouth as this could result in significant damage to the enamel surfaces.
+We specifically request to never have a sugary drink with your aligners in your mouth, as this could result in significant damage to the enamel surfaces.

-Remember that the aligner material is plastic and are heat formed during the manufacturing process, so very hot water is not recommended.
+Remember that the aligner material is plastic and is heat-formed during the manufacturing process, so very hot water is not recommended.
 Leaving your aligners in a car or location where they could get very hot may also distort them!
 Aligners are best cleaned with soap and warm water.
 Commercially available foam cleaners are available that keep the aligners clean and tasting fresh during wear.